LeeT27/ScatterV/README.md

 ---

-## Part 1: Single cycle RISC-V core and RNG implementation
+## Part 1: Single-cycle RISC-V core and RNG implementation
 When I finished designing my very [first processor](https://github.com/LeeT27/learningVerilog) around a year ago, I felt very thrilled that I created a custom ISA CPU that could perform simple arithmetic programs.
 Reflecting, I realized that my ISA was inefficient, slow, and lacking in instructions.
 I wanted to try again as I felt more inspired to take on more industry level processors such as RISC-V, while also tackling pipeline theory.
 I chose RISC-V for its popularity in IoT, embedded systems, and operating systems.
 Finding that RISC-V is easily modifiable, I also wanted to create a custom instruction, `RND`, that could be used for demonstration because I found its real world applications to be amusing.
 Here is the theory behind hardware RNG:

 ### 🎲 `RND` Instruction Implementation